We use minimal analytics to improve the site. Is that okay?

 ProGrade V60 — Amazon

-Note, I personally like Delkin cards, I use them in many of my cameras, but like Lexar sometimes they have problems with Panasonic cameras.
-I didn’t see any problems with my test with this camera but I did get problems with Lexar.
+Note: I personally like Delkin cards; I use them in many of my cameras, but, like Lexar, they sometimes have problems with Panasonic cameras.
+I didn’t see any problems with my test with this camera, but I did get problems with Lexar.

 Panasonic G9 | The Speed Test